-- Click on Users or Settings
+- Click on Users

-- Choose the Role tab
+- Choose the Roles tab

 - Click Add New

 The following are compulsory:

 - You must include the role name in the Title - The Parent role denotes where in the list of roles this role is placed.
 If you choose 'Top Level' your new role becomes a top level role.
 Otherwise, choose the parent role for your new role.